This little unit was my first attempt at building a 'usable' laser scanner. I obtained it from

 But there are better scanners still...

-expectations for this and another one I found on eBay (an earlier version)
+then later another one I also found on eBay (an earlier version) but soon

-but soon discovered they very difficult to align and tune.
-Once properly
+discovered they very difficult to align and tune.
+Once properly aligned,

-aligned, these were capable of producing actual graphics, which my
+these were capable of producing actual graphics, which my previous

-previous scanners could not.
-Problem is, they would not keep working
+scanners could not.
+Problem is, they would not keep working properly and

-properly and failed before or during the few shows I did using them, which
+failed before or during the few shows I did using them, which was very

-was very frustrating.
-Since the introduction of the very inexpensive
+frustrating.
+Since the introduction of the very inexpensive scanner / driver

-scanner / driver amp sets available from China, I have given up on the
+amp sets available from China, I have given up on the SVS units (until I

-SVS units in favor of the new ones I've purchased.
+get the urge to continue working on them) in favor of the new ones I've

 This is one of the newer scanners I've received more recently.
 This one is